- Attempt Africa's highest peak!

 As we begin our summit attempt, will only bring what we need.
 Typically, the sky is clear and is filled with stars.
 It is a very peaceful time to be on the mountain.
 We will continue hiking with our goal to reach the edge of the crater, Gillman’s peak and then the summit of Mt.
 Kilimanjaro, Uhuru Peak.
 At the summit we'll snap pictures and soak up the gratification of our achievement.
 Looking down on the valleys and forests surrounding Kilimanjaro as the sun rises, most hikers feel this is one of the most memorable half-hours of their lives.
 After having photos at Uhuru peak, we will begin our decent back to basecamp.
 Upon arrival at basecamp, we will rest and have lunch before beginning our 3-hour (gentle) descent to Horombo camp.
 NOTE: This is a very long day and most guests are very tired upon reaching basecamp and then walking to Horombo.

 Today is the last day of our trek on Mount Kilimanjaro and it’s a long hike.
 We will be descending to where we registered at the Marangu Gate and have a celebratory lunch upon arrival.
 We stop at the Mandara Huts for a long break before continuing down to the park entrance.
-For those guests who made the summit of Kilimanjaro or climbed to Gilliman’s point, you can collect your certificates before saying goodbye to our support staff.
+For those guests who made the summit of Kilimanjaro or climbed to Gilliman’s point, you will collect your certificates before saying goodbye to your mountain crew.

-For guests only doing Kilimanjaro, after breakfast you will be transported back to Kilimanjaro International Airport (in which case please book your flight no earlier than 9 A.M.)
-For guests joining the Safari, today is Day 1 of the Safari, so we will leave early and transfer to our first day's activities (detailed on the Safari trip page.)
+For guests only joining our Kilimanjaro Trek, you will be transported back to Kilimanjaro International Airport today.
+For guests joining our Wild Africa Safari, today is Day 1 of the Safari itinerary, so we will leave early and transfer to our first day's activities.

 Make the most of your time in Africa with an add-on Safari tour that takes place after your trek to Kilimanjaro (on Day 10)!
 6 days in length and all-inclusive, our Safari Add-on tour is an opportunity to experience Africa's amazing wildlife and unique, colorful cultures.
 Click here to read more about our Add-on Safari Tour!